-Even though they're wonderful pieces of equipment, there are things you need to remember before hitting the cable machine.
-Beginners in particular should be careful to add resistance to the cable machine in small increments.
-And that should be after first mastering the correct form for doing each exercise.
-Here are the 10 cable machine exercises to give you a different, core engaging way of making strength gains and burning off excess calories without the strain and injury risk of free weights.
+Having said all that, there are a few things to keep in mind before hitting the cable machine.
+Beginners in particular should be careful to add resistance to the cable machine in small increments, and to ensure they master the correct form for each exercise.
+Here are the 10 cable machine exercises to give you a core-engaging way of making gains — without the strain and risk of injury that comes with free weights.

 1. Cable Forward Lunge